Section 194Q on Purchase Invoices in India

 The invoice still does not answer the whole question.
 Section 194Q depends on facts outside the document: whether the buyer crossed the prior-year turnover threshold, whether the seller is resident, and whether cumulative purchases from that supplier have already crossed Rs.
 50 lakh in the current financial year.
 That is why AP usually cannot make a final 194Q decision by reading one invoice in isolation.

 The goods-versus-services distinction also matters at this stage.
 If the document is mainly for services, the AP team may be looking at a different withholding question entirely.
+For example, technology service bills often need a separate review flow for IT consulting invoice extraction with TDS 194J fields instead of a 194Q purchase-goods check.
 The invoice review should therefore identify what was purchased, not just how much was billed.
 Where that is not obvious from the invoice alone, AP should check the purchase order, goods receipt, or approval context before deciding that the invoice belongs in a 194Q workflow.

-This document check fits naturally beside other intake controls.
-If the invoice is missing basic statutory details, AP can compare it against India GST invoice requirements under Rule 46 before deciding whether to book it, return it, or hold it for clarification.
-The same intake step is where teams often confirm supplier identity data, match the invoice against the purchase context, and escalate anything that makes the 194Q position unclear.
+If basic statutory details are missing, AP can compare the document against India GST invoice requirements under Rule 46 before booking, returning, or holding it.
+Use the same intake step to confirm supplier identity, match the invoice to purchase context, and escalate unclear 194Q facts.

 Threshold Tracking and the Credit-or-Payment Trigger